jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

 > as a quotation.

+### Changes I made to the original text

-I'll sometimes leave out a few words or sentences that do not fit the Java context.
+I'll sometimes left out a few words or sentences that do not fit the Java context.
 Additionally I translated Haskell style variable names to longer Java names:
 - `t` became `bst` or `bst1`